What Is Cloud Hosting

 Many VPS devices only allow one public IP per server.
 All Atlantic.Net Cloud Servers come with one static public IP address.
 However, you can also provision additional IPs on demand.
 This means that not only do you get an IP to yourself, it also allows you to attach multiple additional IPs to the server, for network routing or hosting multiple websites.

-Additionally, each Atlantic.Net cloud account is assigned a private IP range to allow local networks to be set up between your servers in the same datacenter.
+Additionally, each Atlantic.Net cloud account is assigned a private IP range to allow local networks to be set up between multiple servers in the same datacenter.
 Some cloud hosting companies charge for private IPs, or for the traffic on these ranges.
 All Atlantic.Net private network traffic is provided without any cost to you.

 Some Cloud or VPS hosting only has one location to choose from.
 Atlantic.Net has multiple data centers in the United States, Canada, and Europe, with locations coming to Asia in the near future.
 For optimum personal or business use, different data centers can be chosen to reduce latency times, allow separated distribution, or increase redundancies.